googleapis/google-cloud-java/docs/client_retries.md

 Enabling retries allows an RPC multiple attempts to achieve a successful call.
 A successful call is a response from a server that returns an `OK` Status Code (from gRPC) or a `2xx` Status Code (from HttpJson).

 ### Attempt vs Operation
-Take a sample RetrySettings configuration
+Take a sample RetrySettings configuration:
 ```java
 settings =
   RetrySettings.newBuilder()